 How much French do I need to know before coming to Paris?

 Students do not have to speak French fluently to benefit from what the program has to offer, but they do need to make a serious commitment to speak French in the venues of the program, at Bing events, and with fellow students, staff members and faculty.
-This commitment is essential to make progress in French, especially if students are considering staying for one quarter only.
+This commitment is essential to make progress in French.
 In addition to commitment, preparation is crucial as well.
 Basically, the better prepared one is linguistically and culturally before coming, the more opportunities will be available upon arrival.

 Most important to bear in mind for students arriving in Paris with the minimal language requirements, is to be open-minded.
 This may seem secondary, but in fact a student who is truly inquisitive, open to others, and willing to listen and explore, will progress rapidly.
 Also of importance is to invest time and effort in this experience.
 Indeed, students with minimal French language skills should expect to invest more time and effort in their courses abroad than their counterparts.
 They should consider taking a limited number of courses in Paris, focusing on a reasonable load of reading and writing in French, in order to submit polished and well presented academic work to instructors.